Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgTransferFTFrom"></a>

 ### MsgTransferFTFrom
+Deprecated: use MsgOperatorSend

 MsgTransferFTFrom is the Msg/TransferFTFrom request type.

-Note: deprecated (use MsgOperatorSend)

 | Field | Type | Label | Description |